Henrik Ibsen: 1846–1859: Grimstad years

-Years in exile
+1864–1883: Established work and acclaim

-In 1862, he left Christiania and went to Sorrento in Italy in self-imposed exile.
-He spent the next 27 years in Italy and Germany and would only visit Norway a few times.
+In 1864, he left Christiania and went to Sorrento in Italy in self-imposed exile.
+He spent the next 27 years in Italy and Germany and only visited Norway a few times during those years.
 His next play, Brand (1865), brought him the critical acclaim he sought, along with a measure of financial success, as did the following play, Peer Gynt (1867), to which Edvard Grieg composed incidental music and songs.
 Although Ibsen read excerpts of the Danish philosopher Søren Kierkegaard and traces of the latter's influence are evident in Brand, it was not until after Brand that Ibsen came to take Kierkegaard seriously.
 Initially annoyed with his friend Georg Brandes for comparing Brand to Kierkegaard, Ibsen nevertheless read Either/Or and Fear and Trembling.
 Ibsen's next play Peer Gynt was consciously informed by Kierkegaard.
 With success, Ibsen became more confident and began to introduce more and more of his own beliefs and judgements into the drama, exploring what he termed the "drama of ideas".
 His next series of plays are often considered his Golden Age, when he entered the height of his power and influence, becoming the center of dramatic controversy across Europe.

 Ibsen moved from Italy to Dresden, Germany, in 1868, where he spent years writing the play he regarded as his main work, Emperor and Galilean (1873), dramatizing the life and times of the Roman emperor Julian the Apostate.
 Although Ibsen himself always looked back on this play as the cornerstone of his entire works, very few shared his opinion, and his next works would be much more acclaimed.
 Ibsen moved to Munich in 1875 and began work on his first contemporary realist drama The Pillars of Society, first published and performed in 1877.
 A Doll's House followed in 1879.
 This play is a scathing criticism of the marital roles accepted by men and women which characterized Ibsen's society.

-Ibsen was already in his fifties when A Doll’s House was published.
+Ibsen was already in his fifties when A Doll's House was published.
 He himself saw his latter plays as a series.
-At the end of his career, he described them as “that series of dramas which began with A Doll’s House and which is now completed with When We Dead Awaken”.
-Furthermore, it was the reception of A Doll’s House which brought Ibsen international acclaim.
+At the end of his career, he described them as "that series of dramas which began with A Doll's House and which is now completed with When We Dead Awaken".
+Furthermore, it was the reception of A Doll's House which brought Ibsen international acclaim.

 Ghosts followed in 1881, another scathing commentary on the morality of Ibsen's society, in which a widow reveals to her pastor that she had hidden the evils of her marriage for its duration.
 The pastor had advised her to marry her fiancé despite his philandering, and she did so in the belief that her love would reform him.
 But his philandering continued right up until his death, and his vices are passed on to their son in the form of syphilis.
 The mention of venereal disease alone was scandalous, but to show how it could poison a respectable family was considered intolerable.